FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/articles/decentralized-avant-garde-how-artists-are-building-a-cultural-memory-infrastructure-beyond-big-tech.md

 issue-number: 2
 article-number: 6
 authors:
-  - first-name: "Kelani "
+  - first-name: Kelani
     last-name: Nichole
-    company: "TRANSFER Archive "
+    company: TRANSFER Archive
 seo:
-  description: How artists are reimagining decentralized infrastructure to reclaim
+  description:
-    data, preserve digital culture, and build resilient futures for the web.
+    How artists are reimagining decentralized infrastructure to reclaim data, preserve digital culture, and build resilient futures for the web.
 ---

 Throughout history, artists have been the catalysts for major shifts in culture.
 A quick survey of the past 60 years shows how artists have shaped innovation in technology.
 Artist Robert Rauschenberg and Bell Labs Engineer Billy Kluver’s “Experiments in Art and Technology” in the 1970s anticipated technological innovations like CCTV, chat rooms, and digitized graphics, and squarely established a practice of experimental “R&D” within technology corporations.
 In the 80s and 90s, artists were among the first to form vibrant networks of exchange on bulletin board systems, the predecessors of the World Wide Web.
 The artistic avant-garde that emerged in that era, known as “Net Art,” served as the creative model for early internet communities, which evolved into modern social networks.
 Similarly, generative algorithmic art experiments in artists' studios date back to the 1960s, with pioneers like Vera Molnar and Manfred Mohr anticipating the emergence of generative AI via visual culture.

 Standing on the shoulders of these giants, contemporary artists working online have anticipated the seismic shifts in the technology landscape we are experiencing today, post-Web 2.0 and AI.
 As every aspect of our lives fell under the control of Silicon Valley giants — communication, commerce, travel, even our intimate relationships and identity — artists were showing us another possible world.
 Their work took shape as online public art, distributed moving images, social media interventions, and virtual worlds that reflect on how decentralization might offer alternative means of shaping digital value, identity, rights, privacy and security, and access to knowledge.
 As popular culture now becomes aware of the precarity of data and its immense value, we are facing a collective crisis.